retext-project/retext/configuration.md

 If the type is 'file path', then the value should be an absolute path to a file.

-These options can be set internally by ReText and should never be set
+There is also a separate file called `cache.conf` which contains options that are set internally by ReText and should never be set manually:

-manually: `recentFileList`, `lastFileList`, `lastTabIndex` and `windowGeometry`.
+- `lastFileList`
+- `lastTabIndex`
+- `recentFileList`
+- `splitterState`
+- `windowGeometry`

 Icon themes
 ===========